vitaut/vitaut.net/_posts/2013-09-07-integer-to-string-conversion-in-cplusplus.md

 To measure the performance I used a
 [benchmark from Boost Karma](http://www.boost.org/doc/libs/1_52_0/libs/spirit/doc/html/spirit/karma/performance_measurements/numeric_performance/int_performance.html).
 This benchmark generates 10,000,000 random integers and converts them to strings using different methods measuring conversion time.
-I've replaced nonportable `itoa` with `sprintf` and added `std::to_string`, `boost::lexical_cast`, `fmt::Writer` and `fmt::format` methods.
+I've replaced nonportable `itoa` with `sprintf` and added several other methods.

-Apart from adding new conversion methods, I've also noticed that the benchmark used unnecessary conversion to `std::string` in `sprintf` and `karma::generate` tests to compensate for string operations in other tests.
+Apart from adding new conversion methods, I've also noticed that the benchmark used unnecessary conversion to `std::string` in some tests to compensate for string operations in the other tests.
 To get more useful results, I've split every such test in two, one that does conversion to `std::string` and one that doesn't.
 Tests that do unnecessary conversion to `std::string` have suffix `+std::string`.
-They are suboptimal, but I've included them for reference.
+They are suboptimal, but I've included them for completeness.

 Here are the results ordered by the time it took a method to convert 10,000,000 integers to strings (obviously smaller is better); time ratio is the ratio of